cko-976/Predicting-Customer-Churn/README.md

 # Predicting-Customer-Churn

-In this project will implement all aspects learned in Data601.
+This project will implement all aspects learned in Data601.

 # Overview